MauliFartade/IMDB-Clone/README.md

 OMDB API

 # Functionality :
-Search movies with suggestions click on Movie card for more info
+Search movies with suggestions. click on Movie card for more info.
-Add a movie to the favourites list
+Add a movie to the favourites list.
-Delete movie from the favourites list
+Delete movie from the favourites list.
 Data